-You will no longer need to make a separate application for a refund of vehicle tax.
+You no longer need to make a separate application for a refund of vehicle tax.
 DVLA will automatically issue a refund when a notification is received from the person named on DVLA vehicle register that:

 - the vehicle has been sold or transferred

 - the vehicle has been scrapped at an Automated Treatment Facility